-Homework Policy for SOCI2013
+Homework Policy for SOCI10103

-1) Schedule of homework due are strictly followed, we do not accept late homework, please watch the due date of each homework.
-Details of homework availability and due dates are on the class webpage

-- 2) Submit your homework to Katelyn Johnson via email khj004@uark.edu When you make submission, please use your official UARK email account.
+- 1) Schedule of homework due are strictly followed, we do not accept late homework, please watch the due date of each homework.
+Details of homework availability and due dates are on the class webpage - 2) We accept homework in email submissions.
+You can send your homework via email to Abigail Bellocchio akbelloc@uark.edu and me yangwang@uark.edu in the submission. - When you make e-submission, please use your official UARK email account.
 In the subject line, please indicate your homework number (e.g. homework 1, 2, 3... etc).
-Please type in your homework, save it into MS Word or PDF format, and submit using email attachment of your homework.
-In addition, when you make submission by emailing Katelyn Johnson, please be sure to cc me (yangwang@uark.edu) in the email submission. - 3) As soon as the due day is reached, Katelyn will start to grade the homework that she receives.
-After her grading, we will post your homework grade to the blackboard where you can go check on your homework grades. - 4) In case of questions, comments, and concerns, please contact Katelyn via email khj004@uark.edu and me (yangwang@uark.edu).
-In case of tech support with the blackboard, contact the UARK tech support line 479-575-2905 or email bbhelp@uark.edu Thank you
+Please type in your homework, save it into MS Word or PDF format, and submit using email attachment of your homework. - As soon as the due day is reached, we will start to grade the homework that we receive.
+After the grading, we will post your homework grade to the blackboard where you can go check on your homework grades. - 4) In case of questions, comments, and concerns, please contact Song Yang via email (yangwang@uark.edu).
+In case of tech support with the blackboard, contact the UARK tech support line 479-575-2905 or email bbhelp@uark.edu - 5) Thank you for taking this class to start your journey with Sociology.